| CARE | Concept | Memorabilia | Photos | Facts |

 the top of the spindle that holds the spare tire in place in the well.

-It's sole duty is to keep the spindle rod from poking thru the wheel
+It's sole duty appears to be to keep the spindle rod from poking through

-well Cover.
-If you do not see this spindle cap on your spare
+the wheel well Cover.
+If you do not see this spindle cap on your

-tire.
-Do check as we have not been able to find a replacement source
+spare tire.
+Do check as we have not been able to find a replacement

-for this cap yet.
+source for this cap yet.
 There is no part # on it.
-It also seems to
+It also

 If you can not find your T-bird's spindle cap, then tape a piece of thin metal or hard plastic to the underside of your cover until you can find a replacement that will work.